zbravos/Northwestern_Projects/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it’s considerably faster and can be used to configure multiple machines at once.
+No configuration was performed manually, which is advantageous because itâ€™s considerably faster and can be used to configure multiple machines at once.

 The playbook implements the following tasks:
 - Use more memory